Following his graduation from University in 1982 Mark has worked for a series of Labor

 School, where he was Dux in 1978.

-Mark is married to Janine Lacy, a professionally successful criminal lawyer.
+Mark is married to Janine Lacy, a Magistrate of the NSW Local Court.
 They have

 two sons and a daughter and live in South-West Sydney.